BackendWorks/nestjs-microservices/README.md

 - Fluent-Bit - https://fluentbit.io/
 ## Get started
 - use `git submodule update --init --recursive` command to update/fetch submodules.
-- `AUTO RELOAD` is enabled for docker-compose on file changes using docker volumes. so, If you do any kind of changes in local it will automatically reflect to docker containers.
-- Services are included with type-safe interfaces worker, queues(Redis), log drivers.
+- copy env variables from each submodule repo from `example.env` file.
 - To explore APIs collection here is the link of [postman](https://www.getpostman.com/collections/d1dccb090ce55fe39f0a) collection

-## Setting up an environment
+## Setting up an environment notes:
-- Core dependencies such as RabbitMQ, Postgres database, Redis connection, MongoDB services are required to start all services together.
-- You can use `docker-compose` to setting up all Core services Or you can install it in your own system one by one.
-- Use `example.env` as reference.
+- you can start local environment by running `docker-compose.test.yml` file. file only contains service dependencies so that you don't need to start each service seperatly on your own. but keep in mind that if you're running any of the service in local then you need to change `.env` and replace all docker host variables to `localhost`. otherwise it will throw an error.
+- you can start all services together using `docker-compose up`. keep in mind that you will have to change environment variables to docker host variables as we're running all the services in docker and docker can't find local network in the container.
-- `kong.yml` file will be used for routing of services. after creating new service, define any new services in `kong.yml` first.
+- `kong.yml` file will be used for routing of services. after creating new service, define that service in `kong.yml` first.
-- The development server will start on port `8080`. so, base url for server would be `http://localhost:8080`. you can reconfigure this prefix path in `kong.yml`.
+- The development server will start on port `8000`.

 ## Setup Grafana Dashboard
 To see the logs on Grafana dashboard, you can follow YouTube video or below steps.